enova/pgl_ddl_deploy/README.md

   will be logged to the subscriber table `pgl_ddl_deploy.killed_blockers`, which has a field `reported` and `reported_at` which are designed for monitoring where you can notify users of killed queries, and then mark those queries as reported to users.
+  ** NOTE ** - currently, we do not support figuring out dependent locks with native partitioning.
+  You may miss killing blocking processes when native partitioning is involved.
 - `subscriber_lock_timeout`: Only for use with `signal_blocking_subscriber_sessions`.
 This is an optional parameter for `lock_timeout` for DDL execution on subscriber in milliseconds before killing blockers.
 Default 3000 (3 seconds).